eriqs/windowsserverdocs/WindowsServerDocs/administration/server-core/server-core-memory-dump.md

 wmic RECOVEROS set DebugInfoType = <Value>
 ```

-\<Value\> can be 0, 1, 2, or 3, as defined below.
+\<Value\> can be 0, 1, 2, 3, or 7 as defined below.

-- 0: Disable the removal of a memory dump.
+- 0: Disable the creation of a memory dump.
 - 1: Full memory dump.
 Records all of the contents of system memory when your computer stops unexpectedly.
 A full memory dump may contain data from processes that were running when the memory dump was collected.
-- 2: Kernel memory dump (default).
+- 2: Kernel memory dump.
 Records only the kernel memory.
 This speeds up the process of recording information in a log file when your computer stops unexpectedly.
 - 3: Small memory dump.
 Records the smallest set of useful information that may help identify why your computer stopped unexpectedly.
+- 7: Automatic memory dump (default).
+The Automatic memory dump option produces a Kernel memory dump, the difference is when you select Automatic it allows the SMSS process to reduce the page file smaller than the size of RAM.

+   >[!NOTE]    > Windows Server 2016 introduces a dump type of “Active memory dump”, which filters out most memory pages allocated to VMs and therefore makes the memory.dmp much smaller and easier to save/copy.
+When this option is selected, the DebugInfoType has a value of 1.

 ## Step 4: Configure the server to restart automatically after generating a memory dump